haiphucnguyen/mycollab2/mycollab-app-community/src/main/txt/README.md

 * Fix several issues of push events in the corporate networks
 * Advanced user layout does not keep values of the simple user layout
+* Pretty time text is wrong with several timezones

 Version 5.2.1
 -----------------------------